 You can easily have been forgiven for not having heard of Svalbard’s Global Seed Vault.
 I hadn’t either, until a few months before I started planning my trip to the region.

-There are actually around 1750 seed banks in the world, the biggest being the Millennium Seed Bank, located at Wakehurst Place in the United Kingdom, containing 80,000 seed collections.
-Australia has one too, holding samples of many of the of the 25,000 plant species that occur in Australia.
+There are actually around 1750 seed banks in the world, the biggest being the Millennium Seed Bank, located at Wakehurst Place in the United Kingdom and containing 80,000 seed collections.
+Australia has one too, holding samples of many of the of the 25,000 plant species that can be found in the country.

 Different banks have different agendas.
 Some exist as a way to conserve a country’s native specimens of plants, as is the case of Australia’s seed bank.
 The Millennium bank’s seeds act as a safety net against species extinction in the wild.

-Svalbard’s seed bank primarily houses crops from around the world and can be seen, as the title of this post suggests, as insurance for all of humanity.
-So, if there was an international crises of sorts, our species could continue to feed itself.
+Svalbard’s seed bank primarily houses crops from around the world and can be seen as the title of this post suggests, as insurance for all of humanity.
+This is so that if there were an international crises of sorts, our species could continue to feed itself.
 The seed vault is thus often alternatively referred to as the “Doomsday Vault”, which is equal parts catchy and bleak.